Tankiri Ame : A Classic, Unique Japanese Hard Candy

-The other day when I went shopping at a large supermarket located in the city of Niigata, I headed to the snack and candy section and looked for interesting candies for this blog.
+The other day when I went shopping at a large supermarket in the city of Niigata, I headed to the snack and candy section and looked for something interesting for this blog.

-According to the internet search results of “what is Tankiri Ame?”, Tankiri Ame is originally a candy for clearing the throat of phlegm, and there seem to be a variety of local Tankiri Ame candies in various areas of Japan.
+According to the internet search results of “What is Tankiri Ame?”, Tankiri Ame is originally a candy for clearing the throat of phlegm, and it seems that there are a variety of local Tankiri Ame candies in various areas of Japan.

-This Tankiri Ame candy is made by heating ingredients with a boiler, taking time.
-The ingredients originally have a black color, but when simmering them, the color changes from black to white.
+The Tankiri Ame candy is made by heating ingredients with a boiler, taking time.
+The ingredients originally have a black color, but when simmered, the color changes from black to white.

-Besides, unlike typical hard candies, the Tankiri Ame candy is easy to break into pieces when biting, even though it is hard in texture.
+Besides, unlike typical hard candies, the Tankiri Ame candy is easy to break into pieces when you bite, even though it is hard in texture.

-According to the ingredient list on the back of the bag, this Tankiri Ame is hand-made with only 3 ingredients, light brown sugar, granulated sugar and starch syrup.
+According to the ingredient list on the back of the bag, this Tankiri Ame is hand-made with only 3 ingredients, cane sugar, granulated sugar and starch syrup.

-Where to buy Tankiri Ame
+Where to Buy Tankiri Ame Hard Candy

 As I wrote above, Tankiri Ame can be hardly found even in supermarkets in Japan, so it may be a good idea to buy the candy on online shopping sites like Amazon Japan if you are interested.